E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 crypto key generate rsa
 ```

-A key size of at least 768 bits was selected.
+A modulus of at least 768 bits was selected.

 The smaller 512-bit value was not sufficient for SSH version 2 in this lab.

 The RSA key pair provides the cryptographic keys used by the SSH server.

-Generating the RSA keys is also what makes the SSH service available on the device.

 ---

 ## SSH Version 2

-After generating the RSA keys, SSH version 2 was explicitly selected.
+After the RSA keys were generated, SSH version 2 was explicitly configured.

 ```text
 ip ssh version 2
 ```

-The configuration order used in this lab is:
+The SSH configuration sequence is:

 ```text
 Hostname